JasonFZQ-SYSU/JasonFZQ-SYSU/README.md

-- 👋 Hi, I’m @JasonFZQ-SYSU
+- 👋 Hi, I’m ZhuoQuan Fan
+- 📕 I major in Computer Science and Technology in SYSU, studying for my graduate degree and fighting for a brighter future.
-- 👀 I’m interested in every innovative things about coding.
+- 👀 I’m interested in all innovative things about coding.
 - 🌱 I’m currently learning data compression.
-- 💞️ I’m looking to collaborate on interesting projects.
+- 💞️ I’m looking for collaboration on interesting projects.
 - 📫 How to reach me: fanzhq5@mail2.sysu.edu.cn
 - 📕 Motto: Make tough choices when easier ones are available.